captionpoint/captionpoint-plays/!archives/PASSION.md

 ## GIORGIO:
-Is she in danger of succumbing to this disease?
+Is she at risk of succumbing to this disease?

 ---